houstonhaynes/AD4SDocs/00g The So What Factor.md

 - **Compliance Readiness**: Proactive alignment with regulatory and ethical standards
 - **Partnership Foundations**: Shared understanding with customers and other external stakeholders

-This dual nature allows organizations to improve internal processes while simultaneously strengthening external relationships—a powerful combination for sustainable success.
+This dual nature allows organizations to improve internal processes while simultaneously strengthening external relationships, a powerful combination for sustainable success.

 ## Similarities to SOC 2 & 3